HL7/fhir-symptoms-ig/input/intro-notes/StructureDefinition-SymptomObservation-intro.md

 1. Quality - a patient's internal perception of the symptom.
 This is represented by the LOINC code 56823-8 and a value that is the quality.
 1. Severity - the intensity with which the patient experiences the symptom.
 This is represented by the LOINC code 64750-3 and a value that is the severity.
 1. Functional Impact - How the symptom affects the patient's daily activities.
 This is represented by a code taken from the WHO's International Classification of Functioning, Disability and Health code system.
 NOTE: This will also allow a variant of PACIO's PFE profile for providing the functional impact.
 1. Clinical Course - the character of the symptom onset.
 This is represented by the LOINC code 89261-2 and a value that is the clinical course.
-An optional scale code or reference to an assessment scale is provided.

 The following component observations have no assessment scale attached to them: